Lissy93/twitter-sentiment-visualisation/README.md

 It has a range of uses, like analysing the effectiveness of a marketing campaign, comparing competing products, viewing local trends, gauging public opinion by location, determining best time of day to advertise to certain audiences, etc.

 #### Where
-A live demo is available at: [http://sentiment-sweep.com](http://sentiment-sweep.com)
+A live demo is available at: [http://sentiment-sweep.com](https://web.archive.org/web/20220810055104/https://sentiment-sweep.com/) (archived)

 #### When
 This project was initially developed in 2015.